SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 Because all of the result builder's functionality is exposed through static methods, you don't ever initialize an instance of that type.
 The ``buildBlock(_:)`` method is required;
-the other methods are optional, and enable additional functionality in the DSL.
+the other methods ---
+which enable additional functionality in the DSL --- are optional.
 The declaration of a result builder type doesn't actually have to include any protocol conformance.